When it comes to buying a house in Etobicoke…

 As the number of new developments in Etobicoke grows, so does the need for a real estate agent who knows the ins and outs of buying pre-construction.
 With the right connections, insight, and personal experience of buying Etobicoke condos, The Acri Team does it best.
 Work with us and we will…

-- Provide specialized expertise in Michael Power Place and the One Valhalla Condos development, as well as the South Etobicoke, Mimico, and Lake Shore-Park Lawn neighbourhoods.
+- Provide specialized expertise in Valhalla Inn Rd.
+Condos and Michael Power Place, as well as the South Etobicoke, Mimico, and Humber Bay Shores neighbourhoods.

 - Walk you through the unique process of buying a pre-construction unit to see if it’s the right choice for you.